schrepfer/mrep/README.md

                         option you can use regexp capturing groups, and reference those values in the replacement with \1, \2, etc.
-  -n, --pretend         Only pretend to do the replacements, but do not
+  -n, --diff            Diff the proposed changes only.
+Do not actually touch
-                        actually do it.
+                        the files.
   -f RegexFlag, --flags RegexFlag
                         See
                         https://docs.python.org/3/library/re.html#re.RegexFlag
                         for options.
 RegexFlags: re.ASCII, re.DEBUG,
                         re.DOTALL, re.IGNORECASE, re.LOCALE, re.MULTILINE,
                         re.NOFLAG, re.VERBOSE
-  -e, --backslash       Enable usage of backslash escapes.
+  -e, --escape          Enable usage of backslash escapes.
 Useful if you want
                         to replace \r, etc.
 ```